 The DBO team receives a concession fee from the public sector (or the private sector on rare occasions) to finance, design, construct, and operate a facility covered under the overall DBO contract.
 This enables the project proponent to recover its initial capital investment, along with operating and maintenance expenses involved with the project.
 This model is normally considered as a form of public–private partnerships (P3).
 Due to the long-term nature of the arrangement, the fees must raise sufficient revenue during the contract period.
 The rate of increase in fees is often tied to a combination of internal and external variables, allowing the proponent to reach a satisfactory internal rate of return for its investment.

-In summary, the DBO delivery is promising alternative project delivery option to providing important public infrastructure.
+In summary, the DBO delivery is a promising alternative project delivery option to providing important public infrastructure.
 This form of P3 contracting can benefit the public owner by providing access to the creativity and expertise available in the private sector.
 The delivery method can be complex, however, the end results can make the additional time and resources used to set up the most effective concession plan well worth the effort.

 Learn more about P3 delivery by visiting additional blogs below: